datascience-mobi/02_TissueSpecificAntigens_2021/README.md

 **Please only use this code here as an example, you can use whatever function and packages you want !**

-Safe your R script and also your .rda file on your computer.
+Save your R script and also your .rda file on your computer.
 Put all your plots as .pdf in the folder **"plots"** in the dropbox (one per subgroup) and also your .R script in the folder **"session"** and the data matrix only for your gene group as .csv in the folder **"tables"**.

 Now do the exact same work flow for the other datasets only from your own group and document your work well.